toyprotector/descript/README.md

 > php -S localhost:8080

-Then access localhost:8080 from a web browser, enter the desired web page's url to the input element and press enter.
+Then access localhost:8080 from a web browser, enter the desired web page's url to the input element and press the button.

-Alternatively go directly to:

-> localhost:8080/descript.php?url=\<url\>

 The url needs to contain the protocol, either http or https; it does not follow redirects automatically.

-Though it seems to work without protocols on some urls, there's no guarantee.

 # This is a work in progress